More about Goran

 Youth center Trbovlje (slovenia)

 High school / Malaka - Lombok (indonesia)

 And I could observe deep transformations that took place in the people I worked with and also deep transformations within myself.

 For people, what I offered were not just dance classes or workshops, but an artistic experience, improvisational dance practice, the training of the Body-Mind-Spirit through dance, therapy, personal growth, spiritual practice, fun.

 They could extract the tools and principles that they could use in their dancing, dance teaching, daily lives, relationships, and work.

 The modalities, tools, and principles can be applied to any kind of teaching or facilitating situations and to any students & clients and their level of understanding of dance.

-During the process, I learned that I love working on the following topics: dance improvisation, contact improvisation, artistic creation, being fully present, group consciousness, group dynamics, therapy, leadership, team building, synergy, alchemy, personal and professional growth.
+During the process, I learned that I love working on the following topics: dance improvisation, contact improvisation, artistic creation, being fully present, group consciousness, body-mind-spirit, group dynamics, therapy, leadership, team building, synergy, alchemy, personal and professional growth.